-Whether high fiving because you’ve not had diarrhea for over a week, being on nipple watch or threatening to get the next flight home because his fart was that bad, there is no such thing as awkward when travelling as a couple.
+Whether high fiving because you’ve not had diarrhoea for over a week, being on nipple watch or threatening to get the next flight home because his fart was that bad, there is no such thing as awkward when travelling as a couple.
 If you couldn’t guess already, it is not all orgasms and coconuts.
 If you can get through travelling – living, breathing, eating with each other 24/7 then my friend, you have found a keeper.

 At the end of the day, we’re human.
 Shit happens.
 Embarrassment doesn’t have to happen.
 So instead of suffering in silence, couple travel tip number 4 is sharing the embarrassment is embarrassment halved – pretty sure that’s the saying.
 Or at least take a photo of said embarrassment and save it for couple travel tip 5, below.

 Although this tactic is more likely used by mothers and toddlers over Peppa Pig and PJs, it’s a daily survival tip we recommend to all backpacking BFFs.
 In New York I made the deal with Darren we’d go art gallery, pub, art gallery, pub.
 It worked – the drunker he got the more art he liked.
 His deals usually involve me helping him do the life admin (boring budget stuff) if I want him to play Instagram husband and take candid snaps of me.

 I suppose the grown ups call it compromise, as offering a deal shows how you can both win from the situation.
 Although I’ll never convert Darren to be an art lover and equally he knows I can’t stand burger joints or budgets – make a deal and you’ll both get the most out of your trip.

 “You could be at work right now.”

 It took Darren and I six years of long distance to finally spend more than a week in the same place together, so if there’s one thing we’ve learned about this travelling as a couple malarkey it’s not where you go that matters, it’s who you are with.